auth0/java-jwt/README.md

 This library is supported for Java LTS versions 8, 11, and 17.
 For issues on non-LTS versions above 8, consideration will be given on a case-by-case basis.

-> `auth0-java` is intended for server-side JVM applications.
-Android applications should use the [Auth0.Android SDK](https://github.com/auth0/auth0.android).
+> `java-jwt` is intended for server-side JVM applications.
+Android applications should use [JWTDecode.Android](https://github.com/auth0/JWTDecode.Android).

 `java-jwt` supports the following algorithms for both signing and verification: